VascoLucas01/XEALTH-Project/guidelines.md

 ### Deliverables

-​

 Submit to instructor a single "Project Report" Google Doc.
 All team members are to contribute an equal share to documentation corresponding to the components they worked on and should clearly indicate which components each contributed to in their individual project submission notes.

 ​

 Teams are encouraged to adopt an Agile mindset with regards to the development of their project deliverables and regularly solicit feedback from staff regarding their project report, slide deck, and other deliverables.
-The quality of your reporting will be evaluated and will directly impact the group submission grade.
+The quality of our reporting will be evaluated and will directly impact the group submission grade.
 Remember to budget adequate time and attention for project deliverables to ensure a high quality of work is delivered.
 The client point of contact should be contacted via email regarding scenario-specific scoping.

 ​